harrisoncramer/quiet.sh/README.md

 The backend of the project is written in Typescript, the frontend is React.

 I'm happy to take pull requests however this project is not yet production ready and should not be relied upon for serious workflows.
-Due to a limitation in Github's codes-searching API, the project also only now searches the master branch.
+Due to a limitation in Github's code-searching API, the project also only now searches the master branch.

 ## Security